sujit-kumar-singh/openshift-howto/GitLab installation on OpenShift.md

 ### Create an instance of GitLab in the gitlab-system namespace

-An instance is created as per the YAML below.
+At the minimum set these values here.

-spec.chart.values.global.hosts.domain is set to the **apps.dbs-ocp07.ucmcswg.com** - This will be the wildcard domain of the OCP cluster.
+**spec.chart.values.global.hosts.domain** is set to the **apps.dbs-ocp07.ucmcswg.com** - This will be the wildcard domain of the OCP cluster.

-spec.chart.values.global.ingress.tls.secretName is set to the **wildcard-tls** - This is the tls secret with the tls key and certificate that has the wildcard CN and SAN for the cluster wildcard DNS
+**spec.chart.values.global.ingress.tls.secretName** is set to the **wildcard-tls** - This is the tls secret with the tls key and certificate that has the wildcard CN and SAN for the cluster wildcard DNS

 ```yaml
 apiVersion: apps.gitlab.com/v1beta1